 Photo: External (indirect) environmental and health cost estimates produced for FAO for the 2003-2005 locust control campaign on a 25 sq km spatial grid in Senegal - total costs estimated at approximately €8 million.

 Entomology has been a common entry point into wider environmental problems, with insects being central to risks to agricultural production, human and animal health, and damage to natural ecosystems through pest invasions.
 Insects are managed on a range of scales, from individuals exercising immediate local control to regional area-wide programmes and long-term international regulation, which requires an understanding of complex social, economic and policy interactions to apply sound principles of ecology and economics.
-Broad interests have been reflected in the supervision of very diverse MSc and PhD students on topics ranging from fuelwood management, strategic environmental assessment, and agricultural policy, to oil pipeline risks and environmental management systems for businesses.
+Broad interests have been reflected in the supervision of very diverse MSc and PhD students on topics ranging from coffee crop management, fisheries and agricultural policy, to passion fruit pest management and environmental management systems for businesses.
 A common theme is the establishment of analytical frameworks that can incorporate quantitative spatial and temporal inputs along with management or policy objectives.

 Photo: The IAEA Model Business Plan for Sterile Insect Production Facilities sets out principles for planning capital investment and operational costs in both large and small-scale sterile insect control programmes.